Hameed-Akshal/devops-bootcamp3-terraform/Solutions.md

 :warning: Make sure to change the region for your cluster in all relevant places!

-:information_source: Check **README.md** file for the exact versions used in the projects for:
+:information_source: Check **README.md** file for the exact versions used in the projects for
 - _Terraform_
 - _Terraform modules_
 - _Terraform providers_